 - People around you know that you go to the casino and this is not a problem;

 - You don’t think about gambling or the casino all the time.

 Do you think that based on this description you may be exhibiting less responsible gambling behaviour?
-Then make that known to us or test your playing behaviour yourself.
+Then let us know or test your playing behaviour yourself.

 Online self-test and budget keeper

 Do you want to know if you play responsibly?
 Then test your playing behaviour online.
 Click here for the online self-test.

 Would you like to have an insight view into your gaming budget?
 Then we offer you a handy tool, the budget keeper.
 The budget keeper is a tool to keep track of your bets and losses and to determine your personal budget.
 You can download the budget keeper on your smartphone and fill it in digitally, or you can print it.
 The budget keeper is only a tool.
 Queens Casino is not liable for exceeding a personal budget.

 CRUKS stands for Central Register Exclusion of Gambling.
 CRUKS is a list of players who take a break from gambling.
 If you register in CRUKS you can immediately, from the moment of registration, no longer gamble on Dutch gambling sites and in Dutch gaming halls or casinos for at least 6 months.
 For more information about CRUKS and to register click here.